YoussefSrag/odin-recipes/README.md

-in this project i will learn how to build a very simple website by the basics pf HTML this is my first website
+in this project i will learn how to build a very simple website by the basics of HTML this is my first website